Regex with re: Extracting Counters and Parsing show Output in Python

 # username bob password 7 <redacted>

-\1 in the replacement re-inserts the first captured group, so we keep the keyword and redact only the value.
+\1 in the replacement re-inserts the first captured group, keeping the keyword and redacting only the value.

 5. Challenge